 Win The Future | Why Asset Managers Need An ETF Strategy

 much of that market share won from traditional mutual funds across the world.

-data underscores the scale of this subtle revolution, revealing that ETFs contributed an incredible
+Lipper data underscores the scale of this subtle revolution, revealing that ETFs contributed an incredible

 impressive considering that ETFs are dwarfed by the $46.7 Trillion of global assets that ICI estimates

 are held in mutual funds– funds which have benefited from over 100 years of promotion and distribution

-in a market with historically high sales incentives, poorly informed
+in a market with historically high sales incentives, poorly informed consumers and few competitors.

 European ETF Asset Growth: Source ETFGI

-Double-digit growth in the European ETF market is likely to be the ‘new normal’ as, after just
+Double-digit growth in the European ETF market is likely to be the ‘new normal’ as, after just 20 years of

 important role that ETFs will play in determining future success and driving growth.